 Interest rates are important for both borrowers and savers.

 For borrowers, the interest rate offered by your lender dictates how much you will need to pay to borrow that money.
-Your repayments will usually be made up of capital repayments and interest charges.
+Your repayments will usually be made up of capital payments and interest charges.

 For savers, the interest rate on your savings account indicates the return you will get for keeping your money there.